zaiste/zaiste.net/content/editors/vim/howtos/howto-reuse-visual-mode-selection-vim.md

 +++
+title = "How To Reuse A Visual Mode Selection In Vim"
 +++

-# How To Reuse A Visual Mode Selection In Vim

 Use `gv` to re-select previously selected visual area.